SydneyMW/171Project/README.md

 ## Collaboration

-**Giulio:** code for SVM classification, improved Neural Network training curve plots, code for exploratory histogram plot, wrote 1st version of the README
+**Giulio:** communication facilitator, code for SVM classification, improved Neural Network training curve plots, code for exploratory histogram plot

 **Sarah:** wrote about scaling, logistic reg model, and neural net model for milestone, wrote about model 1, 2, and 3 in methods, wrote part of conclusion